wp-plugins/gallery-plugin/readme.txt

 == Description ==

-This plugin makes it possible to implement as many galleries as you want into your website.
+Gallery by BestWebSoft makes it possible to implement as many galleries as you want into your website.
 You can add multiple pictures and description for each gallery, show them all at one page, view each one separately.
 Moreover, you can upload HQ images.
 Regular updates and simplicity of usage along with efficient functionality make it a perfect choice for your site to have an appealing look.
 There is also a premium version of the plugin with more useful features available.

 http://www.youtube.com/watch?v=kzC11CMmwbI

-<a href="http://www.youtube.com/watch?v=mivcWwfRVmI" target="_blank">Video instruction on Installation</a>
+<a href="http://www.youtube.com/watch?v=mivcWwfRVmI" target="_blank">Gallery by BestWebSoft Video instruction on Installation</a>

-<a href="http://www.youtube.com/watch?v=z95ql-M2JTc" target="_blank">Video instruction "How to add a gallery"</a>
+<a href="http://www.youtube.com/watch?v=z95ql-M2JTc" target="_blank">Gallery by BestWebSoft Video instruction "How to add a gallery"</a>

-<a href="http://wordpress.org/plugins/gallery-plugin/faq/" target="_blank">FAQ</a>
+<a href="http://wordpress.org/plugins/gallery-plugin/faq/" target="_blank">Gallery by BestWebSoft FAQ</a>

-<a href="http://support.bestwebsoft.com" target="_blank">Support</a>
+<a href="http://support.bestwebsoft.com" target="_blank">Gallery by BestWebSoft Support</a>

-<a href="http://bestwebsoft.com/products/gallery/?k=57ad5c0c7fe312e2a45ef9a76f47334c" target="_blank">Upgrade to Pro Version</a>, <a href="http://bestwebsoft.com/demo-for-gallery-pro/" target="_blank">View Demo of Pro Version</a>
+<a href="http://bestwebsoft.com/products/gallery/?k=57ad5c0c7fe312e2a45ef9a76f47334c" target="_blank">Upgrade to Gallery Pro by BestWebSoft</a>, <a href="http://bestwebsoft.com/demo-for-gallery-pro/" target="_blank">View Demo of Gallery Pro by BestWebSoft</a>

 = Features =